runemadsen/programmingdesignsystems.com/OUTLINE.md

 -------------

 - Introduction (and history?)
-- Basic repetition (I HAVE EXAMPLE IN NOTES)
   - Using i for spacing, etc...
 - Column and row repetition
   - Using nested for loops (Paul Rand hearts example)